-Bright and airy kitchen with granite worktop, fridge, washing machine, fan assisted electric oven, induction hob & microwave.
+Bright and airy kitchen with granite worktop, fridge with freezer compartment, washing machine, fan assisted electric oven, induction hob & microwave, kettle and toaster.
 Tiled floor.

 Spacious sitting room with dining area.
-Two armchairs and a comfy sofa (which converts to a double bed).
-Flat screen 32" television with Freeview and DVD player.
+Two armchairs, a comfy sofa and convenient electric wood burner affect fire.
+Flat screen 32" television with Freeview, DVD player and DAB radio.
 Dining table and chairs.
-DAB radio, CD player and iPod station.
 Solid oak floor.

-With a double bed and oak floor with rugs and window to the rear of the property.
+Double bed, oak floor with rugs and window to the rear of the property.
+Hairdryer.

 Bright room with bath, mains pressure shower, heated towel rail, wash basin and WC.
 Tiled floor.

 Wells-next-the-Sea is one of North Norfolk’s popular coastal destinations, offering visitors a wide variety of ways to while away the hours either exploring the vast beach or the town.
+From fish & chips and family amusements to wide open sandy beaches, Wells has something to offer everyone.
 Formerly a major port for the export of grain, its harbour is now used by smaller craft offering fishing cruises and boat tours.
-The Albatross, found on the Quay, is a former Dutch cargo ship built in 1899 as a North Sea clipper.
-One of the oldest sailing ships still afloat, instead of sailing the high seas, she is now permanently moored alongside the Quay and used as a bar, restaurant, music venue and B&B.
+The Albatross, found on the quay, is a former Dutch cargo ship.
+One of the oldest sailing ships still afloat, she is now permanently moored alongside the quay and used as a bar, restaurant, music venue and B&B.